 First, click on Export model.
 Next, go to the Tensorflow.js tab and click on Upload my model.
 When you upload your model, Teachable Machine hosts it at the given shareable link for free.
 You can share that link with anyone if you’d like them to use your model—anyone who has that link can use your model in their projects.
 Note that your model is published to Google servers, but the examples you used to make the model are not.
 Just your model — the mathematical program that predicts which class you’re showing it.

 Once you open the p5.js web editor tool you will find the default code there for daytime and nighttime classification.
 Remove the entire old code and paste the new code you copied from your custom model’s p5.js code snippet and press play.
 Now, you can test your model using the p5.js web editor tool.

 Step 4) Export the model in TFLite format

 Click on Export Model and select the TensorFlow Lite tab.
 Next, choose the model format you want.
-You can download quantized as well as floating point file format of TFLite.
+You can download the quantized as well as the floating-point file format of TFLite.